MiracleDevs/Paradigm.ORM/README.md

 Change log
 ---

+Version `2.2.2`
+- Removed mandatory data type in ColumnAttribute.
+The orm will choose the default column types for each database type.
+- Changed how the CommandBatch replace parameter names, to prevent name collision.
+- Added tests for the command batch name replacement.

 Version `2.2.1`
 - Added a cache service for descriptors all over the orm, to prevent tons of small objects filling the heap.
 - Removed constructors receiving descriptors.
 Now all the ORM classes should refer to the cache for descriptors.